riojosdev/100-days-of-code/log.md

 Then I made time to learn a little bit about JavaScript.
 And I learned about functions in JavaScript.

 **Link(s) to work**: [No Experience No Job Paradox : The Blog](https://dev.to/sreadyila/no-experience-no-job-paradox-solved-a5)

+### Day 3: April 30, 2020

+**Today's Progress**: Finished Google Analytics for beginners course.

+**Thoughts:** Today I decided to brush up my Website Analytics skill.
+So took the Google Analytics fir beginners course.
+Finished the course and got certified.
+Now I able to track many things that would enable me to develop better websites.

+**Link(s) to work**: None